How Much Is My Personal Injury Case Worth?

 Venue

-The last fact addressed here is venue.
+The last fact addressed here is the venue.
 Venue is the location where you must file your lawsuit.
 Generally, Georgia law requires that you sue a defendant in the county where the defendant lives.

 Venue can have a profound impact on case worth.
 If you must file a case in a very conservative venue, you can assume that the jurors, who are citizens of that county, will be conservative in any verdict.
 Likewise, if you have to file in a liberal county, you can assume that the jurors will be more generous with a verdict.
 Even if your case settles before trial, the venue will determine the size of the settlement.
 This is because everyone knows where the case would go to trial but for the settlement.